 Tour Experience

-High passes, fantastic landscapes, towering peaks, glacial mountains , himalayan hamlets, camping among the stars- a travel tale like no other.
+High passes, mesmerising landscapes, towering peaks, glacial mountains , Himalayan hamlets, camping among the stars and the joy of summiting your first 6000 Mts + peak

 - Summit a 6250 mtrs - 20,500 ft himalayan peak